Even one of the best NHL players of all time loses his grip on his stick sometimes, even when it means the Stanley Cup is on the line.

-Let's look at how some of the pros do it.
+Let's look at how some of the pros use their hockey stick tape.

 Renfrew Ice Hockey Stick Blade Handle Tape

-Renfrew's tape is known for lasting quite a while, good for multiple uses before you have to replace it.
+Renfrew's hockey stick tape is known for lasting quite a while, and is good for multiple uses before you have to replace it.
 This is great for the player on a budget.

 When Renfrew says stick handle tape, they mean it.
 The problem with this tape is that the adhesive isn't meant to stick to blades.
 This means that you'll need to buy separate tape for your stick and blade.